Using human stem cells to discover how our genes & environment impact the developing brain

 Nurture

-We study how environmental stressors like pollutants and viruses harm the brain
+We study how pollutants and viruses harm the brain and why some people are more at risk than others

 Medicine

-We want to make treatments safer by identifying genetic risk markers for adverse drug reactions
+We want to make treatments safer by identifying the biomarkers of risk for adverse drug reactions